davoodmood/dynamic-programming/README.md

 This repository is going to be a place where I would regualrly solve algorythmic math challenges, and update it.
 I've started this repo out of passion for writing a more useful practice code for `golang` and test my own limits.
 Later on I may add more languages in the mix.

 The coding challenges would require Dynamic Programming algorythms or strategies to solve.
-But for now I'm focusing on the following two strategies: ``  `Columns * Rows`
+But for now I'm focusing on the following two strategies:

 ### Memorization